Permobil-Senior-Design/deep_grasp_demo/README.md

 ## Getting Started
 First, Complete the [Getting Started Tutorial](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html).

-Before installing the dependencies it is recommended to run:
+Make sure you follow the melodic portion of the tutorials Before installing the dependencies it is recommended to run:
 ```
 sudo apt update